glassesboyy/DoListic-ToDoWebsite/README.md

-# DoListic - Simple Management Task Web Application
+# DoListic - Task Management Web Application

 > **Backend repository:**
 > This is the frontend project.
 The backend RESTful API for this app is available at [https://github.com/wyasana12/to-do-with-golang.git](https://github.com/wyasana12/to-do-with-golang.git)